 Philip J. Wilner, MD is Vice President and Medical Director for Behavioral Health at Weill Cornell Medical Center of NewYork-Presbyterian Hospital.
-He is Executive Vice Chair of the Department of Psychiatry and an Associate Professor at Weill Medical College of Cornell University.
+He is Executive Vice Chair of the Department of Psychiatry and a Professor of Clinical Psychiatry at Weill Medical College of Cornell University.

 Dr. Wilner received his BA, summa cum laude, in 1979 from Columbia College and his MD in 1983 from the College of Physicians and Surgeons, both of Columbia University.
 He completed his psychiatry internship, residency, chief residency and research fellowship training at the New York Hospital Cornell Medical Center.
 In 1998, he completed his MBA in healthcare administration at the Zicklin Business School of Baruch College.
 Since the early 1990s, Dr. Wilner has assumed positions of increasing responsibility in clinical management and leadership for the renowned Payne Whitney Manhattan and Westchester Divisions of the Weill Cornell Medical Center of NewYork-Presbyterian Hospital.